FuelLabs/fuelup/README.md

 `fuelup` installs the Fuel toolchain from our official release channels, enabling you to easily keep the toolchain updated.

-## Installation
+## Quickstart

 Currently, this script supports Linux/macOS systems only.
-For other systems, please [install from source](https://fuellabs.github.io/sway/master/introduction/installation.html#installing-from-source).
+For other systems, please [read the Installation chapter](https://fuellabs.github.io/fuelup/master/installation/other.html).

 Installation is simple: all you need is `fuelup-init.sh`, which downloads the core Fuel binaries needed to get you started on development.